xguse/blacktie/README.rst

 .. raw:: html
 	<iframe src="http://wl.figshare.com/articles/714149/embed?show_title=1" width="568" height="200" frameborder="0"></iframe>

-To credit the use of blacktie please cite the poster below using the DOI link provided.
+To credit the use of blacktie please cite the poster using the DOI link provided.

 	*Introducing Blacktie: a simpler way to do RNA-seq using Tophat/Cufflinks/CummeRbund*.
 Augustine Dunn. figshare. http://dx.doi.org/10.6084/m9.figshare.714149